 Your Raleigh Emergency Dentist

 A dental emergency can be a scary situation.
 Don’t panic!
-If you have lost a filling, cracked or broken a tooth, or had a tooth knocked out, look no further than Russo DDS, Raleigh for all of your emergency dental needs.
+If you have lost a filling, cracked or broken a tooth, or had a tooth knocked out, look no further than Russo Dentistry of Raleigh for all of your emergency dental needs.

 Here are some tips for some common dental emergencies: